 Sometimes surgery is unavoidable, but even when that is the case, physical therapy before your surgery can help prepare your body and improve your post-surgical recovery.

 Physical therapists know how to optimize your body for surgery too.
-In fact, many people chose to prepare their bodies for a scheduled surgery with physical therapy.
+In fact, many people choose to prepare their bodies for a scheduled surgery with physical therapy.
 It’s known as pre-hab (preoperative rehabilitation).
 The benefits of pre-hab include strengthening and mobilizing your muscles around the future surgical site.
 Improved strength and mobility will help to aid recovery and to support your body during healing.

 Pre-hab has shown to reduce the chances of complications from surgery, reduce the length of time needed to recover, while also improving outcomes.
 According to Meredith, “Pre-hab is almost always effective.
 My patients that get rehab before surgery do so much better than those who elect not to.”